hackthackathon/hackthackathon.github.io/pages/resources.md

 # Resources

 This page gathers a wide array of resources both from our community and the wider field of hackathon research.
-We also include tools, software, artifacts and planning kids from our workshops and beyond.
+We also include tools, software, artifacts and planning kits from our workshops and beyond.
 If you'd like to browse all of the available resources, go to [all resources](#all-resources).
 Below, we will highlight a few resources you might be particularly interested in.

 ## Getting Started